Table of Contents[Hide][Show]

 Explore the darker side of St. Augustine with a nighttime ghost tour.
 Several companies offer ghost tours, including the Ghosts & Gravestones Tour, which will take you on a trolley ride and into some of St. Augustine’s most notoriously haunted sites, including the Lighthouse, Old Jail and Wax Museum.

 We did the Ghost Tours of St. Augustine tour, which is a walking tour of the downtown historic district.
-It was cool and just moderately scary enough for my 12-year old.
 For older teens and the truly daring, try one of St. Augustine’s ghost tours where participants are given electromagnetic meters to detect the presence of ghosts.

 TravelingMom Tip: A ghost tour is perfect for teens, but not recommended for young kids!
 This old town has some legit scary history and it’s even creepier in the dark.